 The Post Baccalaureate Opportunity in Ceramics at IU Southeast provides students who have completed undergraduate studies at a school other than IUS the chance to build their portfolio so they can reach the next phase of their careers.

-Students from IUS Ceramics have been accepted into graduate programs such as: IU Bloomington, UMASS Dartmouth, Ball State University, University of Colorado Boulder, Ohio University, Bowling Green State University, West Virginia University, and Wichita State University.
+Students from IUS Ceramics have been accepted into graduate programs such as: IU Bloomington, UMASS Dartmouth, Ball State University, University of Colorado Boulder, Ohio University, Bowling Green State University, University of Alabama, Southern Illinois University Edwardsville, University of Nebraska Lincoln, West Virginia University, and others.

 Post-bacc students will:

-– take 1 credit of S561: Graduate Ceramics during both semesters.
+– take 1 credit of FINA-S 561: Graduate Ceramics during both semesters.

 – have their own studio space in the Ceramics Studio.